Wall Street drifts as tech stocks climb and oil prices sink

-NEW YORK — (AP) — Wall Street is drifting on Monday as technology stocks recover some of their losses from late last week and oil prices sink.
+NEW YORK — (AP) — Wall Street is drifting in mixed trading on Monday as technology stocks recover some of their losses from late last week and oil prices sink.

-The S&P 500 added 0.4% in morning trading, though slightly more stocks within it fell than rose.
-The Dow Jones Industrial Average was down 49 points, or 0.1%, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 0.9% higher.
+The S&P 500 added 0.1% in afternoon trading.
+The Dow Jones Industrial Average was down 67 points, or 0.1%, as of 1:15 p.m.
+Eastern time, and the Nasdaq composite was 0.4% higher.
 All three are near their all-time highs set a week ago.

-Big Tech stocks rose to lead the way.
-Amazon added 0.7% following its 5.1% drop last week, and Microsoft rose 0.8% following its 1.2% decline, for example.
-They were two of the strongest forces lifting the S&P 500 because they're two of the biggest stocks on Wall Street.
+Big Tech stocks edged higher to lead the way.
+Amazon added 0.6% following its 5.1% drop last week, and Microsoft rose 0.7% to recover some of its 1.2% decline.
+While the moves were modest, they were still two of the strongest forces lifting the S&P 500 Monday because they’re two of Wall Street's most valuable stocks.

-This week’s highlight for Wall Street is scheduled to arrive on Friday, when a report will be due about how many jobs U.S. employers created and destroyed last month.
+This week’s highlight for the market is scheduled to arrive on Friday, when a report will be due about how many jobs U.S. employers created and destroyed last month.
 The hope is that it will be balanced enough to keep the Federal Reserve on track to continue cutting interest rates.

 The Fed just delivered its first cut of the year, and officials have penciled in more through the end of next year.
-That's critical for investors because U.S. stocks have shot to records since April in large part because of expectations for several cuts from the Fed.
+That's critical for investors because U.S. stocks have shot to records from a low in April in large part because of expectations for several cuts from the Fed.
 Easier rates can boost the economy and make investors more willing to pay high prices for stocks and other investments.

-If Friday’s job numbers prove too strong, they could remove the Fed’s urgency to cut rates.
-That could hurt stocks, which are already facing criticism that they’ve become too expensive after their big rally.
-If the job numbers prove too weak, they could mean a recession is coming that would hurt stock prices on its own.
+If Friday’s job numbers prove too strong, they could make the Fed less willing to cut rates.
+That could hurt stocks, which are already facing criticism that they’ve become too expensive following their big rally.
+If the job numbers are too weak, they could mean a recession is coming that would hurt stock prices on its own.

 One wild card may pop up in the interim: The U.S. government is heading toward a deadline that could result in its shutdown.

-The United States has been getting more used to such shutdowns, and they've made minimal waves for the U.S. stock market and for the economy in the past.
-But a shutdown could delay the collection and release of economic data, such as on jobs and inflation.
+The United States has already has many such shutdowns, and they've made minimal waves in the past for the U.S. stock market and for the economy.
+But another shutdown could delay the collection and release of economic data, such as on jobs and inflation.
 Without those reports, increasing uncertainty on Wall Street could make markets more twitchy.

 This shutdown may also be different because the White House may push for large-scale firings of federal workers this time around.